-Online training.
-MDE has training opportunities available online.
-Topics include navigating IEP goals and objectives, progress reporting, and prior written notices.
+The Minnesota Department of Education offers online training opportunities.
+Topics include navigating individualized education program (IEP) goals and objectives, progress reporting, and prior written notices.
 Continuing education units (CEUs) are available upon completion.
-These trainings can be found on the Compliance and Assistance Training page.
+Find these trainings on the Special Education Training webpage.

 The Program Monitoring System